CASTLE-FWK/Documentation/source/CASL/System.rst

 		newNum = num * 2;
 	};

-	//Set the position of this AGENT
+	//Set the position of this SYSTEM
 	def setPosition(var Vector2:pos)(): {
 		self.position = pos;
 	};

-	//Get the position of this AGENT
+	//Get the position of this SYSTEM
 	def getPosition()(var Vector2:pos): {
 		pos = self.position.
 	};